ximtech/URLParser/README.md

 ### Features

-Library parses URLParser for such components:
+Library parses URL for such components:

 - ***Protocol***.
 Determines how data is transferred between the host and a web browser (or client).
   Example: `HTTP, HTTPS, FTP, DNS, DHCP, IMAP, SMTP`
 - ***Host***.
 The name or address of the webserver to be accessed.
 Hostname is not case-sensitive ( e.g., `www.somedb.com` and `WWW.SomeDb.com` are equivalent)
 - ***Port***.
 A number used to identify a specific webserver at the provided hostname.
 When omitted, a scheme specific default value is used.
 For http, the default is `80`.
 For https, the default is `443`.
 - ***Path***.
 The portion of the URLParser from a slash `/` following the origin up to the query or fragment.
 When omitted, the default path `/` is used.
 - ***Parameters***.
 URLParser parameter is a way to pass information about a click through its URLParser.
 For example, `http://example.com?product=1234&utm_source=google`
 - ***Fragment***.
 A fragment is an internal page reference, sometimes called a named anchor.
 It refers to a section within a web page.
 - ***Username***.
 The standard method to pass basic authentication to web servers
 - ***Password***.
 The standard method to pass basic authentication to web servers

 ### Add as CPM project dependency